keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 <img width="800px" alt="3D medical animation still shot showing the structure of a coronavirus" src="https://www.scientificanimations.com/wp-content/uploads/2020/01/3D-medical-animation-coronavirus-structure.jpg"/>
 </p>
 <p>
-For an introduction to SARS-CoV-2, mutations and phylogenetic trees, check our <a href="https://nextstrain.org/community/narratives/bergthalerlab/SARSCoV2/Introduction_en " target="_ blank">introductory narrative!</a> We recommend reading this narrative on a computer rather than a cell phone.
+For an introduction to SARS-CoV-2, mutations and phylogenetic trees, check our <a href="https://nextstrain.org/community/narratives/bergthalerlab/SARSCoV2/Introduction_en " target="_ blank">introductory narrative!</a>

+<font size="5">Explore our other narratives on the <a href="https://cemm.at/research/sars-cov-2-at/visualizations/" target="_ blank">CeMM website</a>!</font>

+We recommend reading this narrative on a computer rather than a cell phone.
 </p>
 <a href="https://www.scientificanimations.com/wiki-images/" target="_ blank">Image credit: scientificanimations</a>
 </div>